-Tim Jackson is an assistant professor at the New England Institute of Art in the Digital Film and Video Department.
-His music career in Boston began in the 1970’s and includes some 20 groups, many recordings, national and international tours, and contributions to film soundtracks.
-He studied theater and English as an undergraduate and has also has worked helter skelter as an actor and member of SAG and AFTRA since the 1980’s.
-He has directed two documentaries: Chaos and Order: Making American Theater about the American Repertory Theater, and Radical Jesters, which profiles the practices of 11 interventionist artists and agit-prop performance groups, and When Things Go Wrong, about the Boston singer/songwriter Robin Lane with whom he has worked for 35 years.
+Tim Jackson is an assistant professor at the New England Institute of Art in Digital Film and Video.
+He has played drums for some 20 groups, on recordings, national and international tours, and on several film soundtracks.
+He has worked helter-skelter as an actor since studying drama at Ithaca College in the early 70′s and has directed three documentaries: Chaos and Order: Making American Theater about the American Repertory Theater, Radical Jesters, profiling 11 interventionist artists and agit-prop performance groups, and When Things Go Wrong, about the life of Boston singer/songwriter Robin Lane with whom he has worked for 35 years.
 He is currently finishing American Gurner, a documentary short about his participation in the British ‘gurning’ competition.
 He is a member of the Boston Society of Film Critics.
 You can read more of his work on his blog.

 Marcia Karp has poems and translations in Free Inquiry, Oxford Magazine, The Times Literary Supplement, The Warwick Review, Ploughshares, Harvard Review, Agenda, Literary Imagination, Seneca Review, The Guardian, The Republic of Letters, and Partisan Review.
 Her work is included in these anthologies: Penguin Books’ Catullus in English and Petrarch in English; Joining Music with Reason: 34 Poets, British and American, Oxford 2004-2009 (Waywiser); and The Word Exchange: Anglo-Saxon Poems in Translation (Norton).